benjiantolin/benjiantolin.github.io/resume.md

 -	Omicron Delta Epsilon International Honors Society for Economics (Inducted May 2016)
 -	Nate Narrance Scholarship for Economics Majors (EWU, June 2016)
 -	Student Excellence Award for Economics (EWU, June 2016)
--	Founder and Former President of the EWU Badminton Club (EWU, January 2012)
+-	:tennis: Founder and Former President of the EWU Badminton Club :tennis: (EWU, January 2012)
 -	Taught English to school age students in a remote village in Nepal (April-June 2010)

 ### SKILLS PROFILE